Germany's Most Advanced Weapons Systems

 |A Saturn V liftoff.
 Note the black/white pattern.
 Remind you of anything above?|

-Space flight is a peculiar legacy of Nazi Germany, but spaceflight would have happened decades later than it actually did without the Nazis' contributions to basic space science.
+Space flight is a peculiar legacy of the Third Reich, but spaceflight would have happened decades later than it actually did without the Germans' contributions to basic space science.

 Ba 349 Natter

 It was a typical 1945 German project born out of desperation.
-The objective was to fly the plane against the Allied bomber streams that remains shrouded in mystery.
+The objective was to fly the plane against the Allied bomber streams.
+This project remains shrouded in mystery.
 Out of all those projects, only a few were at all viable, and none made a difference.
 The Natter proved irrelevant to the war's outcome despite the high hopes vested in it.

 Factory workers saw the Soviets approaching and decided to carry one example into the mountains to present to the Americans.
 That Ba-349 is known to survive in storage at the Smithsonian Institute in Suitland, Maryland, but it is not on public display.

 |This is the Bachem Ba 349 which factory workers transported into the Alps to turn over to the Americans.|

 Aircraft and Related Equipment Still at the Design StageBelow are some cutting-edge ideas that very easily could have been integrated into weapons systems by 1946 or 1947.
 These are all proven technology, they just had to be developed a bit further.

 |German Third Reich television intended as missile remote control.|